Walmart Chief Responds To Furor Over Treatment Of Greeters With Disabilities

 One greeter and families of three workers described the chaos and anxiety that have consumed their lives following announcements by management that greeter jobs are going away.

 "Absolutely heartbreaking," was how Nathan Joerndt put it.
-He has a developmental disorder called Williams Syndrome, which affects his depth perception, among other things.
-At 35, he's been greeter in Illinois for 18 years.
+He has a developmental disorder called Williams syndrome, which affects his depth perception, among other things.
+At 35, he has been a greeter in Illinois for 18 years.

 Fogarty said the past week has been "like trying to juggle chainsaws."
 She and Joerndt are hoping for a meeting to discuss his options next week.

-Note: Editor's note: If you're a Walmart greeter — or know someone who is — and would like to share your story with NPR, please reach out to us at tech@npr.org.